sallyom/scribectl/examples/rsync/db-example.md

 This assumes the default secret name that is created by the scribe controller.
 You can also pass `--ssh-keys-secret` that is a valid ssh-key-secret in the DestinationReplication namespace and cluster.

 Necessary flags are configured in `./scribe-config` shown above.
+Save the output from the command below, as you will need the name of the ssh-keys-secret to pass to `scribe new-source`.
 ```bash
 scribe sync-ssh-secret
 ```